Cart 0

 Bertram has published poetry, prose, and essays in numerous journals.
 Their honors include a 2017 Harvard University Woodberry Poetry Room Creative Grant, a 2014 National Endowment for the Arts Poetry Fellowship, finalist nomination for the 2013 Hurston/Wright Legacy Award, a Vermont Studio Center Fellowship, and fellowships to the Bread Loaf Writers Conference, Cave Canem, and others.
 Their essay “To find kisses pressed in books: 100 Years of Gwendolyn Brooks” was featured on the Poetry Foundation’s website in the fall of 2016, where they have previously blogged for Harriet, the Poetry Foundation’s blog.

 Bertram holds a PhD in Literature & Creative Writing from the creative writing program at the University of Utah, among degrees from Carnegie Mellon University and the University of Illinois at Urbana-Champaign.
-They direct the MFA in creative writing program at the University of Maryland.
+They direct the MFA in creative writing program at the University of Maryland where they are affiliate faculty at the Artificial Intelligence Interdisciplinary Institute at Maryland (AIM).
 They have previously taught at the University of Massachusetts-Boston, St. Lawrence University, Ithaca College, and Williams College, and directed the Chautauqua Institution Writers’ Festival.

 IMAGE GALLERY